 The Gewurztraminer grapes also come from Alsace, but this time from the village of Heiligenstein.
 Picked from 35-year-old vines, planted on clay and blue slate, the grapes were harvested on October 4th, 2019.
 Whole clusters were placed directly into stainless steel vats for three weeks, foot trodden, then racked into amphorae.

 The Ugni Blanc comes from the Languedoc, near the village of Pinet, Southwest of Montpellier close to the ocean, and grown on 25-year-old vines that were planted on limestone and farmed organically.
 Harvested on September 2nd, 2019, whole clusters were macerated for one week, then aged in fiberglass tanks.

 There was no fining, filtering, or SO2 added during any phase of winemaking.
 Wines were aged until March 2020, when blending took place, just before bottling.
 The harvesting, wine making, and elevage was done by Patrick Bouju and Justine Loiseau.

 Pairing Suggestions: Grilled Pork Chops, Asian Food and Summer Salads with Fruit.

 Order online and have Vivanterre shipped to you.

-Pickup a glass or bottle at some of our favorite local venues– bars, restaurants and retail shops.
+Check out a map with some of our favorite local venues– bars, restaurants and retail shops.